 Each student and employee is issued a free parking decal which grants them access to the campus.
-Decals should be displayed on the left side of a vehicles rear window.
+Decals must be displayed on the left side of a vehicle's rear window.
 Replacement decals are available from the Cashier's Office for a nominal fee.